Chapman Stick: Description and playing position

-A Stick physically resembles the fretboard of an electric guitar—it is, however, considerably longer and wider and is strung with 8, 10, or 12 strings.
-Unlike the electric guitar, it is usually played by tapping or fretting the strings, rather than plucking them.
-Instead of one hand fretting and the other hand plucking, both hands sound notes by striking the strings against the fingerboard "behind" (in guitar parlance, this means a short distance towards the tuning machines) on the appropriate frets for the desired notes.
-For this reason, it can sound many more notes at once than some other stringed instruments, making it more comparable to a keyboard instrument than to other stringed instruments.
+A Stick physically resembles the fretboard of an electric guitar.
+It is, however, considerably longer and wider and is strung with 8, 10, or 12 strings.
+While the electric guitar is usually played by strumming or plucking the strings, the Chapman stick is usually played by tapping or fretting the strings.
+Instead of one hand fretting and the other plucking, as is typical with the guitar, the Chapman stick player uses both hands to sound notes by striking the strings against the fingerboard "behind" (in guitar parlance, this means a short distance towards the tuning machines) or on the appropriate frets for the desired notes.
+For this reason, the Chapman stick can sound many more notes at once than some other stringed instruments, making it more comparable to a keyboard instrument in terms of polyphony.
 This arrangement lends itself to playing many lines at once, and many Stick players have mastered performing bass, chords, and melody lines simultaneously.

 Typically, the Chapman Stick is held via a belt-hook and a shoulder strap.
 The player hooks the instrument onto the belt and places the head and dominant arm through the shoulder strap.
 The instrument then settles into a position approximately 30 to 40 degrees from vertical, which allows both of the player's hands to naturally and comfortably address the fretboard.
 The player then hammers onto the strings with the fingertips in the same way that one would strike a piano key.
 The technique is very similar to that of the piano inasmuch as the player covers both bass and melody notes together with both hands, and each note is struck with one finger of one hand.
 Typically, one hand plays the melody on the treble strings and the other plays rhythm on the bass strings.

 A seated playing position (which keeps the Stick in a similar playing position relative to the player as the standing position) is also popular, wherein a cross-member is laid upon the knees of the seated player and the stick's belthook rests upon the crossmember.